nginx/unit-docs/source/installation.rst

 External Language Modules
 *************************

-To build and install Unit modules for Go and Node.js globally after configuration, run :command:`make <go>-install` and :command:`make
+To build and install the modules for Go and Node.js globally after configuration, run :command:`make <go>-install` and :command:`make
 <node>-install`, for example: